GRCHive/grchive/README.dev.md

     ```
 - Add the Minikube directory to your `$PATH` (`$SRC/dependencies/minikube`).

-## Setup Minikube

-- Ensure that you have a virtualization driver installed.
-See <https://kubernetes.io/docs/setup/learning-environment/minikube/#specifying-the-vm-driver>. kvm2 is what this guide will use.
-- Run `minikube start --vm-driver=kvm2`.

-If you encounter errors when running the command:
-- Ensure both libvirt and QEMU are installed.
-- Ensure that `lsmod | grep kvm` returns something like `kvm                   790528  1 kvm_amd`.
-- Ensure that your current user is added to the `libvirt` group: `sudo usermod --append --groups libvirt $(whoami)`
-- Ensure that you have the `ebtables`, `iptables`, and `dnsmasq` packages installed.
-- Ensure that `virt-host-validate` passes all tests.

-After ensuring all these things, you may need to

-- Reboot
-- Restart the libvirt service (e.g. `sudo systemctl restart libvirtd.service`)
-- Run `minikube delete`

-Finally, run `eval $(minikube docker-env)` to ensure docker containers are available to minikube.

 ## Setup Google Cloud

 Obtain a service account JSON key with the permissions